benkozi/CECE/combo-test-runner/design/feat/20260709-1131-attach-sweeps-to-streams.md

 `DIMENSIONS`' fixed six-entry table is replaced by dimensions **derived from the sweep**: one dimension per (target, field, values), where target is a named stream or a species entry.
 Apply functions locate the target in the config by name/index instead of `streams[0]` / first-entry.
-Enumeration order (and thus name order) is canonical and deterministic: species groups first (dict order, entry order, then `op, cat, vd`), then stream groups (sweep order, then `tax, tint, map`) — matching today's relative field order.
 Vdist companion fields still accompany a swept `vdist_method`, on the targeted entry.

+### Normalization: declaration order never matters

+Combo ids are content hashes, so the canonical string must not depend on how the suite yaml happens to be ordered.
+The sweep is **normalized before enumeration**:

+- **Targets are sorted**, not taken in declaration order: species groups first (species names lexicographic, entry index ascending), then stream groups (stream names lexicographic).
+Fields within a target keep the fixed canonical order (`op, cat, vd` / `tax, tint, map`).
+- **Value lists are sorted** (by enum value).
+This cannot change any combo's id — a combination's name contains only its own values — but it makes enumeration order, test execution order, and `combos.csv` row order declaration-independent too.
+- Net effect: two semantically identical sweeps, however reordered in yaml, produce byte-identical combo ids, names, and `combos.csv` contents.

+**Duplicates are validation errors, not dedupes**: a repeated value in a sweep list (`mapalgo: [consd, consd]`), like a repeated stream name or species entry collision, would enumerate two combinations with the same id and directory — rejected loudly at load/validation time instead.

 ### Combination naming: target-qualified segments (pytest ids only)